MarkoSokser/Inform7-Jigsaw-game/story.md

 	play the sound of ChairMove;
 	say "

-The locks SNAP shut around his neck.
+The locks SNAP shut around his neck.";
+	play the sound of Pressure;
+	say "

 'Good,' Jigsaw's voice echoes.
-'Let the game begin.'
+'Let the game begin.'";

-[paragraph break]The first question crackles through the speakers...

-QUESTION 1: What is the tallest mountain in the world?

-Marcus thinks for a moment, then answers: 'Mount Everest.'

-You hear a confirmation tone.

-'CORRECT.'";
-	play the sound of Idea;
 	now Marcus-jaw-choice-made is true;
 	now Marcus-jaw-playing is true;
-	now Marcus-jaw-question is 1;
+	now Marcus-jaw-question is 0.
-	say "

-[paragraph break]Marcus breathes a sigh of relief.
-'Okay...
-I can do this...'

-[paragraph break]Press ANY KEY to continue...";

 Check choosing self to play: